oliviabarrick/fluxcloud/README.md

 If you for example want to send notifications of all events to `#k8s-events` but only events from namespace `team-b` to `#teamb` you would set the following string:
 `SLACK_CHANNEL=#k8s-events=*,#team-b=team-b`.

+## Microsoft Teams

+Set the environment variable `MSTEAMS_URL` to the URL generated on activation of an Incoming Webhook in a Microsoft Teams channel.

 ## Webhooks